ExCon: Explanation-driven Supervised Contrastive Learning for Image Classification: Experiments

-A calibrated model is one whose predictive confidence indicates the probability of a correct prediction.
-We want to check if the explanation-driven augmentations help the model achieve better calibration where the confidence score is also indicative of the model's predictive uncertainty and when it is likely to make a bad decision.
-This reduces the risk of having the well-known problem of overconfidence in deep neural networks.
-Such problem occurs when the accuracy is likely to be lower than what is indicated by the predictive score \cite{guo2017calibration}.
-A well-calibrated model is one where, for example, if we consider a sample of input instances for which the predictive score is 0.7 for each instance, then approximately 70 \% of those instances are correctly classified \cite{guo2017calibration}.
-The formal definition of the expected calibration error can be found in the appendix in section \ref{def_ece}.
-Estimates of the expected calibration error are reported for all the trained models on the Tiny ImageNet and CIFAR-100 datasets in Figure \ref{fig:tiny_imagenet_350_acc} above as well as Figures \ref{fig:tiny_imagenet_200_acc} and \ref{fig:cifar100_acc} respectively in the supplementary material.
+\textbf{Observations} Estimates of the expected calibration error are reported for the trained models on the Tiny ImageNet and CIFAR-100 datasets in Figure \ref{fig:main_ece}.
 We can deduce from the reported results that when the iterative training procedure is adopted, the ExCon(B) models improve the calibration of the model as it is associated to lower errors compared to SupCon.
-However overall, calibration errors obtained for SupConOri are the lowest.
-This means that the iterative training procedure does not help calibrate the model.
-This is not surprising as the distribution of both the explanation-driven augmentations and the encoder representation are changing through epochs.
-When the shifts in the distributions of the input and the encoder representation are significant, this can hamper the calibration of the model being trained.
-This is in concordance with the findings in \cite{ovadia2019can} where it is reported that the calibration of the model deteriorates with the change of distribution.
-Consequently, the improvement in the classification accuracies and the deterioration in terms of the expected calibration error suggest continuing training the classifier once the iterative procedure is achieved.
-This can be investigated more in depth in future work.
-Nevertheless, the adoption of Adam as an optimizer reduces significantly the calibration error for all the models that have been trained with iterative procedure as the estimated calibration errors become insignificantly small (within $10^{-2}$ order of magnitude) and where models related to the ExCon(B) methods are-well calibrated in the context of distributional shift of the encoder representation while obtaining significantly better accuracy than the SupCon(Ori) baselines.
+Overall, however, calibration errors obtained for SupConOri are the lowest.
+This means that the encoder representation distributional shift induced by the iterative training procedure does not help calibrate the model, which verifies our assumption and is in concordance with the findings in \cite{ovadia2019can}.
+Consequently, the improvement in the classification accuracies and the deterioration in terms of the expected calibration error suggest continuing to train the classifier once the iterative procedure is finished.
+This can be investigated more in-depth in future work.
+Nevertheless, as shown in the Appendix, the adoption of Adam as an optimizer significantly reduces the calibration error for all the models that have been trained with an iterative procedure as the expected calibration errors become insignificantly small (within $10^{-2}$ order of magnitude).